rajivshah3/documentation/iot/0.1/cryptocore/references/api-reference.md

 ```
 --------------------

-## generateAddress
+## getAddress

-Generates addresses for the seed in given slot of the secure element.
+Generates addresses, using the seed in the given slot of the secure element.

 :::info:
 Before you can call this command, you must initalize the secure